Non-hyperbolicity of holomorphic symplectic varieties: Holomorphic symplectic varieties

-Notice that the restriction of the form $q_X$ to $H^{1,1}(X, \mathbb R)$ has signature \mbox{$(1,b_2(X)-3)$} because of Lemma \ref{lemma bbf form} (3).
+Notice that the restriction of the form $q_X$ to $H^{1,1}(X, \mathbb R)$ has signature \mbox{$(1,b_2(X)-3)$} because of Lemma~\ref{lemma bbf form}\eqref{lbf-3}.
 Therefore, the cone has two connected components.

-\begin{definition} The positive cone $C_X \subset H^{1,1}(X, \mathbb R)$ of a primitive symplectic variety $X$ is the connected component of the cone $\{ \alpha \in H^{1,1}(X, {\mathbb R}) ~|~ q_X(\alpha) > 0 \} $ containing the K\"ahler cone $\sK_X$ of $X$. \end{definition}
+\begin{definition} The positive cone $C_X \subset H^{1,1}(X, \mathbb R)$ of a primitive symplectic variety~$X$ is the connected component of the cone $\{ \alpha \in H^{1,1}(X, {\mathbb R}) ~|~ q_X(\alpha) > 0 \} $ containing the K\"ahler cone $\sK_X$ of $X$. \end{definition}

 \begin{definition} For a primitive symplectic variety $X$, let $\Pic (X)_\R$ be the real Picard group $\Pic (X) \otimes \mathbb R$.
-Inside $\Pic (X)_\R$, we consider the following cones: \begin{itemize} \item The \emph{ample cone} $\Amp (X)$ of $X$ is the cone generated by all ample (integral) Cartier divisors on X. \item The \emph{nef cone} $\Nef(X)$ of $X$ is the intersection of the closure of the Kähler cone $\sK_X$ with the real Picard group $\Pic(X)_\R$. \item The \emph{movable cone} $\Mov(X)$ of $X$ is the cone generated by all movable line bundles (i.e. whose linear system is nonempty and has no fixed part) in $\Pic (X)_\R$.
-We denote by $\Movbar(X)$ its closure. \end{itemize} \end{definition}
+Inside $\Pic (X)_\R$, we consider the following cones: \begin{itemize} \item The \emph{ample cone} $\Amp (X)$ of $X$ is the cone generated by all ample (integral) Cartier divisors on X. \item The \emph{nef cone} $\Nef(X)$ of $X$ is the intersection of the closure of the K\"ahler cone~$\sK_X$ with the real Picard group $\Pic(X)_\R$. \item The \emph{movable cone} $\Mov(X)$ of $X$ is the cone generated by all movable line bundles (\textit{i.e.}, whose linear system is non-empty and has no fixed part) in $\Pic (X)_\R$.
+We denote its closure by $\Movbar(X)$. \end{itemize} \end{definition}

-Note that in general, the movable cone is neither open, nor closed.
-Also, our definition of the nef cone is slightly nonstandard, for usually it is defined as the closure of the ample cone.
+Note that, in general, the movable cone is neither open nor closed.
+Also, our definition of the nef cone is slightly non-standard, for usually it is defined as the closure of the ample cone.
 If $X$ is projective, both definitions coincide.
-If however the ample cone is zero, there can still be nontrivial nef line bundles.
-As an example, take a primitive symplectic variety of Picard rank one admitting a Lagrangian fibration.
+If however the ample cone is zero, there can still be non-trivial nef line bundles.
+As an example, take a primitive symplectic variety of Picard rank~$1$ admitting a Lagrangian fibration.

 \begin{definition} Let $N_1(X)_\R$ denote the space of $1$-cycles (with real coefficients) modulo numerical equivalence.
-We furthermore define the cone $\text{NE}(X)\subset N_1(X)_\R$ to be the cone generated by the classes of effective $1$-cycles and let $\NEbar(X)$ denote its closure.
+We furthermore define the cone $\NE(X)\subset N_1(X)_\R$ to be the cone generated by the classes of effective $1$-cycles and let $\NEbar(X)$ denote its closure.
 The cone $\NEbar(X)$ is called the \emph{Mori cone} of $X$. \end{definition}

-\subsection{Lagrangian Fibrations}
+\subsection{Lagrangian fibrations}

 A subvariety $Y$ of a holomorphic symplectic manifold $(X,\sigma)$ is \emph{Lagrangian} if $\dim Y=\frac{1}{2} \dim X$ and the restriction of $\sigma$ to the regular locus $Y^\reg$ vanishes.
 This is equivalent to saying that the pullback of $\sigma$ to a resolution of singularities of $Y$ vanishes.
 For singular $X$, one can extend this notion in an obvious way to subvarieties not contained in the singular locus $X^\sing$.
 However, as by definition all our symplectic varieties have rational singularities, we can do better.
 Thanks to \cite[Theorem~1.10]{KS21}, there is a functorial pullback for reflexive differentials.
 Hence, we can define Lagrangian subvarieties in full generality.